 Are Chromium Supplements Necessary and Safe?

 The benefits of taking chromium supplements is still somewhat controversial and questioned by some medical experts, since studies to date show mixed results.
 Dietary supplements containing chromium include chromium picolinate, chromium polynicotinate and several other related types.
-You can buy chromium supplements in tablet or capsule form, plus as part of a multivitamin, but since we only need such a small amount and most people already consume enough, it isn’t usually necessary for most adults.
+You can buy chromium-based supplements in tablet or capsule form, plus as part of a multivitamin, but since we only need such a small amount and most people already consume enough, it isn’t usually necessary for most adults.

-Because researchers still find it hard to verify a specific biological role of chromium in the body, meaning one that other minerals or substances can’t carry out effectively without chromium, there isn’t agreement in the health community whether people should take chromium regularly or not.
+Because researchers still find it hard to verify a specific biological role of chromium in the body, meaning one that other minerals or substances can’t carry out effectively without chromium, there isn’t agreement in the health community whether people should take a chromium supplement regularly or not.
 Most nutrition experts believe that food sources are a much healthier way to obtain the right amount of chromium.

 For example, in 2014, the European Food Safety Authority published a report stating that chromium has no proven beneficial effects on health in otherwise healthy adults, so chromium was removed from the list of essential nutrients.
-On top of this, chromium supplements can sometimes be expensive, which might deter people from consistently taking them.
+On top of this, a chromium supplement can sometimes be expensive, which might deter people from consistently taking them.

 What is chromium potentially capable of doing to our health if we consume too much of it?
 Most studies show that chromium is safe within moderate amounts but that too much can cause toxicity and some serious effects.
 Luckily, chromium overdoses are very rare since chromium only enters cells in very small amounts, while the rest gets flushed from the body somewhat easily.
 When someone does acquire too much (very likely from supplements and not food sources), chromium can potentially enters cells and lead to DNA damage, so it’s always smart to avoid taking any more than the recommended dose.